 - During the initial two weeks, you will experience swelling, bruising and tightness.
 Dr Briggs will give you pain killers and antibiotics.
 Make sure to take all your meds on time.

-- Avoid smoking and keep wearing your compression garment.
+- It is important you continue wearing your compression garment.

-- Ideally, you should recover completely within a span of 6 weeks but it can vary from person to person.
+- You may recover almost completely within a span of 6 weeks but it can vary from person to person.